 The formula and recipe management system also enables general product lifecycle management (PLM) functionality to improve reporting and business processes.
 Specific to the new nutrition label requirements, ingredients, attributes, and label facts can all be stored and managed in a system that produces reports ranging from compliance documents to the package label itself.
 This capability provides the flexibility to meet both current regulatory requirements and future compliance reporting.
 Simple to complex workflows around label creation, data management and approvals can also be invaluable tools for providing reliable and repeatable protocols; reliability and repeatability are key elements to maintaining and demonstrating label reform compliance.
 These workflows can automate and assign an array of tasks and are capable of sending email notifications at timely junctions.

 In all, the formula and recipe management system reduces risk, increases efficiency and reliability and makes life easier for employees.
 It gives organizations predictable control of their information making compliance to rules and regulations more streamlined.
 Perhaps most importantly, via these key benefits, a formula and recipe management system is a money-saving investment.
-Let's talk about the ways PSC's Formula & Recipe Management can help you manage your challenging data management goals and problems.
+Let's talk about the ways PSC's Microsoft Dynamics 365 Formula and Recipe Management can help you manage your challenging data management goals and problems.